Withnail and I

-Withnail and I is a 1987 British black comedy film written and directed by Bruce Robinson.
-Loosely based on Robinson's life in London in the late 1960s, the plot follows two unemployed actors, Withnail and "I" (portrayed by Richard E. Grant and Paul McGann, respectively), who share a flat in Camden Town in 1969.
-Needing a holiday, they obtain the key to a country cottage in the Lake District belonging to Withnail's wealthy eccentric uncle Monty and drive there.
-The weekend holiday proves less recuperative than they expected.
+Withnail and I is a 1987 British black comedy film written and directed by Bruce Robinson in his directorial debut.
+Loosely based on Robinson's life in London in the late 1960s, the plot follows two unemployed actors, Withnail and "I" (Richard E. Grant and Paul McGann, respectively), who share a flat in Camden Town in 1969.
+They plan a weekend holiday at a Lake District cottage owned by Withnail's wealthy eccentric uncle Monty (Richard Griffiths), though the holiday proves less recuperative than expected.

-Withnail and I was Grant's film debut and established his profile.
-Featuring performances by Richard Griffiths as Withnail's Uncle Monty and Ralph Brown as Danny the drug dealer, the film has tragic and comic elements and is notable for its period music and many quotable lines.
+Withnail and I was Grant's film debut and breakout role.
+Featuring supporting performances by Griffiths, Ralph Brown and Michael Elphick, the film is notable for its 1960s soundtrack and many quotable lines.
 It has been described as "one of Britain's biggest cult films".

 The character "I" is named "Marwood" in the published screenplay but goes unnamed in the film credits.

 Plot

 In September 1969, two unemployed young actors, flamboyant alcoholic Withnail and contemplative, neurotic Marwood, live in a squalid flat in Camden Town, London.
 Their only regular visitor is their drug dealer, Danny.
 One morning, the pair squabble about housekeeping and then leave for a stroll.
 In Regent's Park, they discuss the poor state of their acting careers and the desire for a holiday; Marwood proposes a trip to a rural cottage near Penrith owned by Withnail's wealthy uncle Monty.
 They visit Monty that evening at his luxurious Chelsea house.
-Monty is a melodramatic aesthete, who Marwood infers is homosexual.
+Monty is a melodramatic aesthete, whom Marwood infers is homosexual.
 The three briefly drink together as Withnail casually lies to Monty about his acting career.
 He further deceives Monty by implying that Marwood attended Eton College ("the other place"), whilst a lithograph of Harrow School seen earlier in the flat suggests that both Monty and Withnail were educated there.
 Withnail persuades his uncle to lend them the cottage key and they leave.

 Withnail and Marwood drive to the cottage the next day but find the weather cold and wet, the cottage without provisions and the locals unwelcoming—in particular a poacher, Jake, whom Withnail offends in the pub.
 Marwood becomes anxious when he later sees Jake prowling around the cottage and suggests they leave for London the next day.
 Withnail in turn demands that they share a bed in the interest of safety but Marwood refuses.
 During the night, Withnail fears that the poacher wants to harm them and climbs under the covers with Marwood, who angrily leaves for a different bed.
 Hearing the sounds of an intruder breaking into the cottage, Withnail again joins Marwood in bed.
 The intruder turns out to be Monty, with supplies.